Go to content

 Step 1

-Light the Kokko with 2 firelighters and keep the lid open for about 15-20 minutes with the bottom hatch fully open.
-The embers are red and small flames appear.
+Light the Kokko with 2 fire starters and keep the lid open for about 15 to 20 minutes with the bottom vent fully open.
+The embers will be red, and small flames will appear.

 Cast-iron fireplace and kamado air vent